dsreddy99/stash/docs/concepts/what-is-stash/architecture.md

 #### BackupConfiguration

 `BackupConfiguration` specifies the backup target, behaviours (schedule, retention policy etc.), `Repository` object that holds backend information etc. User have to create one `BackupConfiguration` object for each backup target.
-When a `BackupConfiguration` is created, Stash creates a CronJob for it and inject backup sidecar to the target if the target is a workload (i.e. Deployment, DaemonSet, StatefulSet etc.).
+When an user creates a `BackupConfiguration`, Stash creates a CronJob for it and inject backup sidecar to the target if the target is a workload (i.e. Deployment, DaemonSet, StatefulSet etc.).
 For more details about `BackupConfiguration`, please visit [here](/docs/concepts/crds/backupconfiguration.md).

 #### BackupSession